Nesae-avi/FoundationGameCamera/README.md

 ## Acknowledgments

-Working on this mod has been inspired by the [OpenGameCamera](https://github.com/coltonon/OpenGameCamera) for Star Wars Battlefront II.
+Working on this project has been inspired by the [OpenGameCamera](https://github.com/coltonon/OpenGameCamera) for Star Wars Battlefront II.